-Pasta is a favorite food for many families, and it is known for its resistance to spoiling even if it has been forgotten in a cabinet or pantry for years.
-Along with other staples like dry beans and rice, pasta is likely to be near the top of your list when you think about what foods are suitable for prepping.
+Pasta is a favorite food for many families and is known for its resistance to spoiling, even if it has been forgotten in a cabinet or pantry for years.
+Along with other staples like dry beans and rice, pasta is likely to be near the top of your list when considering what foods are suitable for prepping.

 How do you store pasta long-term?
 Pasta can be stored for many years as long as it’s kept dry in an airtight container and stored in a temperate-controlled environment, free of moisture, heat, light, oxygen, and insects.

 When thinking about storing dry pasta as part of your long-term prepping stash, it may not be obvious how best to do it.
 In this article, we’ll look at how long you can store pasta, the best types of pasta for long-term storage, and ideal storage methods.
 By following these suggestions, you should be able to make pasta one of the cornerstones of your food storage plans to best prepare for emergencies.

 What’s the Best Way to Store Dry Pasta Long Term?

 To understand the best ways to store pasta, we need to understand what sorts of things can cause it to spoil.
 The top enemies of your pasta’s longevity are moisture, heat, light, oxygen, and insects.

 The recommended storage for dry pasta is in a cool, dry place; most people keep it in their pantry or kitchen cabinet.
 Even if you leave your pasta in an open bag or box, it’s not in much danger if you’ll be using it relatively soon.